 The global Covid-19 pandemic has had a minimal impact upon our business.
 As a business involved in the support of food production, we have continued with the majority of our business activities as normal.
-We have incorporated social distancing measures where necessary and have many administration and support teams workings from home.
-This has meant that we have been able to continue with our internal processes as detailed in the 'Our Steps' section below.
+We have introduced Covid safe working procedures across our business teams.
+This has meant that we have been able to continue with our internal processes as detailed below.